Theatre of Pompey: Origin

 Pompey paid for this theatre to gain political popularity during his second consulship.
-According to Plutarch, Pompey was inspired by his visit in 62 BC to a Greek theatre in Mytilene.
+According to Plutarch, its architecture was copied from a Greek theatre in Mytilene which Pompey had visited in 62 BC.
 However, this is likely mistaken, as the theatre at Mytilene would have been built into a hillside and, unlike Pompey's theatre, did not have a scaena.
 If any inspiration came from the theatre there, it must have been largely reworked or discarded, as Rome's urban geography made such a project unadaptable.
 Construction began around 61 BC.

 Prior to its construction, permanent stone theatres had been forbidden, and so to side-step this issue, Pompey had the structure built in the Campus Martius, outside of the pomerium, or sacred boundary, that divided the city from the ager Romanus (the territory immediately outside the city).
 Pompey also had a temple to Venus Victrix built near the top of the theatre's seating; Pompey then claimed that he had "not [built] a theatre, but rather a temple of Venus to which I have added the steps of a theatre".
 This was done, according to Tertullian, to avoid censure but the claim was likely in jest.

 The sources on the dedication are contradictory.
 Pliny reports its dedication in 55 BC, the year of Pompey's second consulship.
 However, Gellius preserves a letter by Cicero's freedman, Tiro that dates the dedication to Pompey's third consulship in 52 BC; in the letter, Pompey requests clarification as to whether to inscribe consul tertio or consul tertium.
 It may be, however, that different portions of the theatre – the theatre proper, the scaena, and the adjoining temple – were completed at different times.

 Two performances are associated with the dedication: Clytemnestra by Accius, and Equos Troianus either by Livius Andronicus or Gnaeus Naevius.
 Clodius Aesopus, a renowned tragic actor, was brought out of retirement in order to act in the theatre's opening show.
 The show was also accompanied by gladiatorial matches featuring exotic animals.
 The showing of Clytemnestra proved an opportunity for Pompey to restage his triple triumph from 61 BC, representing himself both as Alexander the Great and as Agamemnon.
 Other events were also held around the city in the celebrations, including musical and gymnastic contests along with horse races.